AlexHarn/bfrv1_icetray/clsim/resources/docs/overview.rst

 Overview
 ========

-CLSim is a simulation software package that utilizes OpenCL software to propagate I3Particles or simulate flashers and simulate the resulting hits that are recorded on DOMs.
-These are done in a series of steps that are managed by three main files, I3CLSimLightSourceToStepConverterAsync, I3CLSimClientModule, and I3CLSimClient.
-Each of these work together to take particles, produce light-emitting ``steps`` and produces resulting photons that are converted into hits or photoelectrons on DOMs.
+CLSim is a simulation software package that utilizes OpenCL to propagate photons from I3Particles or flashers.
+These are done in a series of steps that are managed by three main classes,  I3CLSimLightSourceToStepConverterAsync, I3CLSimClientModule, and I3CLSimClient.
+Each of these work together to take particles, produce light-emitting ``steps`` and produces photons that are converted into hits or photoelectrons on DOMs.

-CLSim main functioni is to parallelize the conversion of light source particles, or flahsers to steps and also steps to photons.
-The code even takes in multiple frames at once to run on and sorts them back into their proper event ID after finishing
+CLSim main function is to parallelize the conversion of light sources to steps and also steps to photons.
+The code even takes in multiple frames at once to run on and sorts them back into their proper event ID after finishing.

 Light Source to Steps